theteam@theeducationhub.org.nz

 Teachers can support and promote creativity in their classrooms by teaching with creativity, which involves demonstrating a range of approaches to teaching and learning academic content and modelling the creative process themselves.
 They can also teach about creativity, by explicitly teaching their students about the components of creativity and the creative problem-solving process, and teach for creativity, by attending to the physical and social factors that support students to be creative.

-How to support and promote creativity in primary schools
+A closer look at how to support and develop students’ creativity in primary school classrooms